How to fit your bicycle helmet correctly

 - The straps forming the triangle should all be equally tight without any play.

-- The helmet is too large
+• the helmet is too big